chris-copleston/4dprime-website/src/pages/terms.md

 4DPrime is not liable for expiry or loss of your domain name.

 We strongly recommend keeping an eye on your renewal dates.
-On the date a domain expires it will be deactivated by the registry, and no longer display your website.
+On the date a domain expires it will be deactivated by the registry and no longer display your website.
 Once a domain is deactivated upon expiry you will typically have somewhere between 5 and 30 days to contact us to renew the domain name at our regular renewal rates before it drops into "redemption period" where the cost to renew then increases substantially.
 Note that some registries (such as .EU) place an expired domain into redemption immediately.

 Redemption Period - Once a domain is in the "redemption period" the cost to renew it increases.
 This is a cost charged by the registry and passed on to you by us.
-Redemption periods last between 30 and 60 days, and then the domain is released to the public so anyone can re-register your domain and you will lose it.
+Redemption periods last between 30 and 60 days and then the domain is released to the public so anyone can re-register your domain and you will lose it.

 ### Domain Transfers